quintans/goSQL/README.md

 ```

 By default, the result value for this column will be put in the field `Name` of the target struct.
-If we wish for a different alias we use the `.As("...")` at the end resulting in:
+If we wish for a different alias we use the `.As(...)` at the end resulting in:

 ```go
 var PUBLISHER_C_NAME = PUBLISHER.COLUMN("NAME").As("Other") // map to field 'Other'